yuwchen/MultiPA/README.md

 ### Step 4.
 Evaluation

+#### For closed response scenario

-Use "evaluation_speechocean.py".
+Use "evaluation_speechocean_closed.py".
 Change the input path of the "get_prediction" function to the path of generated txt file in the Step 3.

 Note:
 - Since the whisper might give different recognition results for the same utterance, the performance scores will be slightly different for different runs.